jenhausu/3rd-Party-Library-for-iOS/README.md

 ## Encryption
 * [RNCryptor](https://github.com/RNCryptor/RNCryptor) : CCCryptor (AES encryption) wrappers for iOS and Mac.
+* [CPAProxy](https://github.com/ursachec/CPAProxy) : CPAProxy is an Objective-C library that eases the use of Tor on iOS.

 ## Payment
 * [PaymentKit](https://github.com/stripe/PaymentKit) : Easily accept payments on iOS